Australind (train): History

 The Australind service began on 24 November 1947 and was hauled initially by U class steam locomotives.
 With an average speed of 63 km/h, it was the fastest narrow gauge passenger train in Australia.
 It was named to commemorate the city of that name envisioned by Marshall Waller Clifton on Leschenault Inlet 100 years previously.
 The current hamlet of Australind, a satellite town of Bunbury, has never had a passenger rail service, nor even a railway line.

 In February 1958, X class diesel locomotives took over.
 The service was relaunched on 1 October 1960 with onboard catering removing the need for an extended stop at Pinjarra.
-In November 1987, the current ADP/ADQ class railcars took over the service, reducing the journey time to 2 hours 30 minutes.
+In November 1987, the ADP/ADQ class railcars took over the service, reducing the journey time to 2 hours 30 minutes.

 In November 2023 the service was suspended due to the shutdown of the Armadale line for upgrading.
-The final two services on the current trainsets – reserved for invited special guests – were conducted on 18 and 19 November 2023.
+The suspension also marked the retirement of the ADP/ADQ class trainsets, with the final two services – reserved for invited special guests – conducted on 18 and 19 November 2023.
 The route was then temporarily replaced by coach bus services.
-Although originally scheduled to re-open in mid-2025, delays in the upgrade of the Armadale line pushed back the resumption of train services to early 2026.
+Although originally scheduled to re-open in mid-2025, delays in the upgrade of the Armadale line pushed back the resumption of train services to June 2026, which also introduced new ADR/ADS class railcars based on the Transperth C-series train to the route.

+The resumed service was inaugurated on 28 June 2026, with a community event held at Bunbury Terminal; the first public service started operating on 29 June 2026.
+The resumed service initially started operating with a limited timetable of four return services per week and only one ADR/ADS class railcar on the route, with replacement coach bus services to continue until a second railcar comes online later in 2026, which will also see the regular timetable of two return services a day reinstated.

+Transwa plans to double the number of services from two return services to four return services a day in 2027.